josephjaspers/blackcat_tensors/docs/benchmarks.md

 ----------------------------------------------------------------------------------------

-BC time represents the performance of BC::Vector<float>.
+BC time represents the performance of bc::Vector<float>.
 C-impl and Cuda-impl are 'handcoded' baslines t bench against.
 The timings are the sum of each computation.